-There are many reasons your dog or puppy may got missing.
+As we said, your dog or puppy could go missing and there are many reasons why this may happen.
 They might get scared by another dog, a loud firework or rumble of thunder, or they may even become disoriented or distracted by a new environment – such as if you’re going on a new walk or have just moved house.
 If the worst happens and your dog gets lost, a microchip can help to ensure that they’re returned to you safe and sound.

 What is a microchip?

-A dog or puppy microchip is a tiny computer chip that’s about the size of a grain of rice that contains a unique code which corresponds with your pup’s details.
-The actual process of microchipping is relatively fast and simple and can help you reunite with your four-legged friend if they wander away from home.
-When your dog is found, a vet or animal shelter can scan the embedded microchip to find your details from the microchip database, then they’ll contact you to collect your pet.
+A microchip is a tiny computer chip that’s about the size of a grain of rice that contains a unique code which corresponds with your pup’s details.
+The actual process of dog microchipping is relatively fast and simple, and will be done by your puppy’s breeder or their first caregiver.
+If your dog is found lost or having escaped, a vet or animal shelter can scan the embedded microchip to find your details from the microchip database, so they can contact you to collect your pet.

 It’s your responsibility to ensure that your records are kept updated if your details change or if you move address.
-You should be aware that usually the first change is free, then there’s likely to be an admin fee incurred after that, but it depends on your provider.
+You should be aware that usually the first change is free, then there’s likely to be an admin fee incurred after that, but it depends on the database provider.

 What happens when your dog is found?

-If your furry friend does wander off one day and is lucky enough to be found by a kind stranger, all they have to do is hand your dog in to a rescue shelter or veterinary practice where the warden or vet will use a scanning device to check if your dog is microchipped.
+If your furry friend does wander off one day and is lucky enough to be found by the police, a dog warden or even a kind stranger, all they have to do is use a scanning device to check if your dog is microchipped (or go to a vet or rescue centre if they don’t have access to one).
 The scan won’t cause any additional stress to your dog and is completely pain free.